Universal quantum computing with parafermions assisted by a half fluxon: Braiding of half fluxon around the parafermions

-\paragraph*{$U_{HF}$ gate via braiding of half fluxon around parafermion pair.---} Moving a half quantum flux around a pair of $\mathbf{Z_{N}}$ parafermions (here, $\mathbf{Z_{N}}$ refers to the symmetry group associated with the parafermion pair whose charge can take values in $\mathbf{Z_{N}}$) effectively implements a $U_{HF}$ gate.
-For example, an arbitrary initial charge state superposition of the paired region before half fluxon braiding can be written as
+Moving a half quantum flux around a pair of $\mathbf{Z_{N}}$ parafermions (here, $\mathbf{Z_{N}}$ refers to the symmetry group associated with the parafermion pair whose charge can take values in $\mathbf{Z_{N}}$) effectively implements the $U_{\text{HF,N}}$ gate of \cref{UHF}.
+We use the example of $\mathbf{Z}_3$ parafermions discussed before but keeping the FCI based set-up in mind.
+An arbitrary initial charge state superposition of the pairing region supporting $\mathbf{Z_{3}}$ parafermions can be written as